 - In response to the impact of COVID-19 and erratic drought conditions, WFP is implementing a crisis response through unconditional resource transfers (URT).
 The URT aims to provide humanitarian assistance to the COVID-19 and drought-affected populations for 11 months starting in June 2020 until March 2021 through food and cash transfers.
-A total of 45,000 (October 2020-March 2021) will receive food assistance and 94,000 people (June 2020-March 2021) will be supported with cash-based transfers (CBT).
+A total of 57,000 (October 2020-March 2021) will receive food assistance and 94,000 people (June 2020-March 2021) will be supported with cash-based transfers (CBT).
 Of this, WFP will support 2,000 people living with chronic illness with CBT.
-Nutritional conditions will form the basis for targeting the beneficiaries under this activity. - WFP has continued to support 411 refugees in the country.
+Nutritional conditions will form the basis for targeting the beneficiaries under this activity. - WFP continued to support 411 refugees in the country.
 The assistance is done in partnership with the United Nations High Commissioner for Refugees (UNHCR) and CARITAS.
-This support will be ending in September 2020. - WFP is leading the logistics pillar to support the Ministry of Health-led COVID-19 response.
+This activity forms part of the drive for WFP to ensure all relevant vulnerable groups are provided with the necessary support during times of crisis. - WFP is leading the logistics pillar to support the Ministry of Health-led COVID-19 response.
 WFP was requested to coordinate the logistics response of development partners and agencies by identifying logistical needs, bottlenecks and gaps of the international community in the response to the COVID-19 pandemic.